 Wellness, Cleaning and Safety

-• Throughout the semester if a resident begins to experience symptoms or comes in contact who someone who has tested positive for COVID-19, they should contact the UCF COVID Line at 407-823-2509 to determine a course of action and complete the UCF COVID Self-Checker.
+- Throughout the semester if a resident begins to experience symptoms or comes in contact who someone who has tested positive for COVID-19, they should contact the UCF COVID Line at 407-823-2509 to determine a course of action.

-• Housing facilities staff completed required Environment Health and Safety COVID-19 training in June and will complete daily self-assessments before reporting to work.
+- Housing facilities staff have completed required Environment Health and Safety COVID-19 training and will complete daily self-assessments before reporting to work.

 Response for Positive Cases

-• More than 80 rooms in UCF-owned properties and nearly 80 others in university-managed properties will be reserved for students who test positive or are presumptive positive and need to quarantine.
+- More than 150 beds on university-managed properties will be reserved for students who test positive or are presumptive positive and need to quarantine.
 Students should have a plan for isolating off campus in the event they test positive.
 Space will be limited on campus.